 In recent years, the Earth has experienced drastic climate changes.
 It has become of great importance to understand and study these changes and their impact on the human race.
 Scientists all over the globe including at the Systems Ecology Lab at University of Texas at El Paso (UTEP) have put an enormous amount of effort into gathering and analyzing weather data.
 Currently, the UTEP research team utilizes the Circumarctic Environmental Observatories Network (CEON) web-based mapping and information system.
 CEON allows access to near real-time reports of earthquakes, climate data, and webcam images.
 The success of this powerful application has inspired interest in extending both the functionality of the system and the geographical scope to which it applies.
 Weather History system will serve as an extension to CEON which will allow users to access historical climate data from weather stations from across the North American continent.

 To provide scientists with enough information to understand the changes in the climate, the WH system will provide means to access historical data from historical weather data sources such as National Oceanic and Atmospheric Administration (NOAA).
-The tool will search for historical weather data specified by a list of weather stations, types of weather data to be collected, and a time range supplied by an end-use This tool will provide a means for environmental scientists, researchers, university professors, students, and the general public to have easy access to historical weather data for further analysis and therefore will improve the research community’s ability to understand and make inferences about certain phenomena regarding our climate system.
+The tool will search for historical weather data specified by a list of weather stations, types of weather data to be collected, and a time range supplied by an end-user.
+This tool will provide a means for environmental scientists, researchers, university professors, students, and the general public to have easy access to historical weather data for further analysis and therefore will improve the research community’s ability to understand and make inferences about certain phenomena regarding our climate system.

 Intended Audience